-Board's Responsibility Questions for Next Board Meeting 32.
-How frequently are backups performed, and is there a schedule for different types of data?
-How frequently are backups performed, and is there a schedule for different types of data?
-How frequently are backups performed, and is there a schedule for different types of data?
-33. Is there a disaster recovery plan that includes backup data?
-What is the process for monitoring and addressing backup failures or anomalies?
-Review the company's password policy and access controls.
-34. What is the company's password policy?
-Is it complex enough?
-Is the current password policy considered sufficiently robust and in compliance with industry standards and best practices?
-35. What is the password expiration policy, and how often do passwords expire for employees?
-36. Do we have a process in place to promptly revoke access for ex-employees?
-37. How many former employees, promoted and transferred employees still have active access to resources tied to their previous role, and what steps are being taken to address this?
-38. Are there any users with privileged access rights who are anticipated to leave the company in the near future?
-Are there any users with privileged access rights who are anticipated to leave the company in the near future?
-Review the frequency and effectiveness of the company's patch programme.
-39. When are critical patches and updates made to the network?
-Once a week, once a month?
-40. How quickly are critical or emergency patches made?
-48 hours, 72 hours, two weeks, or longer?
+- 24. What is our long-term Cybersecurity Preparedness Strategy? - 25.
+How do we communicate cybersecurity matters to stakeholders, including customers and investors? - 26.
+Are there any recent cybersecurity incidents or trends in the industry that we should be aware of? - 27.
+What is the company's back-up procedure and what back-up media are used by the IT department? - 28.
+What is the policy for retaining backup data, and are there plans for archiving older backups? - 29.
+How long are different types of data retained, and what criteria are used to determine retention periods? - 30.
+How frequently are backups performed, and is there a schedule for different types of data? - 31.
+Is there a disaster recovery plan that includes backup data? - 32.
+What is the process for monitoring and addressing backup failures or anomalies? - 33.
+What is the company's password policy?
+Is it complex enough? - 34.
+Is the current password policy considered sufficiently robust and in compliance with industry standards and best practices? - 35.
+What is the password expiration policy, and how often do passwords expire for employees? - 36.
+Do we have a process in place to promptly revoke access for ex-employees? - 37.
+How many former employees, promoted and transferred employees still have active access to

+- U. Review the frequency and effectiveness of the company's patch programme. - V. Review the effectiveness of email security to filter suspicious emails, and other email security measures.